GeoscienceAustralia/uncover-ml/docs/installation.rst

     for an average user.

 This completes the installation.
-Check out the :ref:`Usage` documentation to get started using uncoverML.
+Check out the :ref:`Usage` documentation to get started using UncoverML.

 Reusing Shared Virtualenv
 +++++++++++++++++++++++++

-An alternative to the above installation is to activate the shared uncoverml virtual environment.
+An alternative to the above installation is to activate the shared UncoverML virtual environment.
 On Raijin, activate by running:

 .. code:: bash